-4.16.1 These issues should not be considered in isolation from each other, or from the wider social and economic contexts.
-Impacts on any of the these themes will have adverse or positive effects on others to a greater or lesser extent, and such impacts are almost entirely anthropogenic.
+4.16.1 These issues should not be considered in isolation from each other, or from wider social and economic contexts.
+Impacts on any of these themes will have adverse or positive effects on others to a greater or lesser extent, and such impacts are almost entirely anthropogenic.
 Decisions that affect the landscape, biodiversity or historic and cultural heritage of Wales will impact on its economy through losses in tourism income or a reluctance to relocate to or invest in degraded, unattractive regions.
-Conversely, a failure to invest in, say sympathetic economic development will result in losses in income or the inability to increase income, and a lack of funds for conservation and for social purposes.
+Conversely, a failure to invest in sympathetic development will result in losses in income or the inability to increase income, and a lack of funds for conservation, whilst at the same time threatening the capacity of transport, drainage or sewage systems to deal with the effects of seasonal tourist fluctuations or increasing populations, thus impacting on biodiversity.

 - 4.16.2 There will be changes to biodiversity, with (some would argue) gains and some losses, but this is unpredictable as is the overall net impact.
 Habitat and species gains and losses relate to wider ecosystems that may become stressed as a result.
 A change in composition of plant or tree species to ones which are more resilient to change may lead to a change in invertebrate numbers and types; new predatory or invasive bird and mammal species from the Continent or Mediterranean may impact on other more vulnerable species. - 4.16.3 If current climate trends continue, there will be habitat change, with wetter habitats in some areas and perhaps drier conditions elsewhere.
-It is possible that changes will occur in the uplands, with some abandonment or reductions in agricultural productivity.
+It is possible that changes will occur in the uplands, with some abandonment or reductions in agricultural productivity86.
 There may be changes in woodland, hedgerow and river bankside management systems to mitigate the effects of runoff. - 4.16.4 Climate change may also have significant effects on settlement patterns, agricultural productivity and other activities in the longer term and the planning system will increasingly need to take this into account.